MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-setup-report-intrastat.md

 ## <a name="required-and-optional-setups"></a>Required and Optional Setups
 Before you can use the Intrastat journal to report Intrastat information, there are several things you must set up:

+* **Intrastat Setup**: Intrastat Setup page is used to enable intrastat reporting and set defaults for it.
+You can specify whether you need to report Intrastat from shipments (dispatches), receipts (arrivals) or both depending on thresholds set by your local regulations.
+You can also set default transaction types for regular and return documents, used for nature of transaction reporting.
 * **Intrastat journal templates**: You must set up the Intrastat journal templates and batches you will use.
 Because Intrastat is reported monthly, you must create 12 Intrastat journal batches based on the same template.
 * **Commodity codes**: Customs and tax authorities have established numerical codes that classify items and services.
 You specify these codes on items.
 * **Transaction nature codes**: Countries and regions have different codes for types of Intrastat transactions, such as ordinary purchase and sale, exchange of returned goods, and exchange of non-returned goods.
 Set up all of the codes that apply to your country/region.
 You use these codes on sales and purchase documents, and when you process returns.